Belén Garijo

-Belén Garijo (born 31 July 1960) is a Spanish business executive.
-Since May 2021, she has been the CEO and chair of the executive board of Merck Group.
+Belén Garijo (born 31 July 1960) is a Spanish business executive and the Chief Executive Officer (CEO) of Sanofi, since May 1st, 2026.

 Early life

 Garijo was born on 31 July 1960 in Almansa, Spain.
 She graduated from the University of Alcalá in 1983 with a degree in medicine.

 Career

+Early beginnings

 Garijo was a physician at Hospital Universitario La Paz.

 In 2003, Garijo became managing director of Aventis Spain, leading the merger with Sanofi.
+Over the course of 15 years at Sanofi, she was vice president of pharmaceutical operations for Europe and Canada and a member of the executive committee.

+Merck, 2011–2026

-In 2011, she became chief operating officer of Merck Group, until being promoted to president in 2013 and elected a board member in 2015.
+In 2011, Garijo became chief operating officer of Merck Group, until being promoted to president in 2013 and elected a board member in 2015.
 In May 2021, she was named chief executive officer of Merck, following Stefan Oschmann.
+At the time, she was the first woman to head a company listed in Germany's stock market index DAX; she also became one of the top earners among the executives of DAX companies.

-In her capacity as CEO, Garijo accompanied Chancellor Olaf Scholz on state visits to China in 2022 and 2024.
+As Merck CEO, Garijo oversaw strategic acquisitions such as biopharmaceutical company SpringWorks Therapeutics and portfolio divestitures.
+Also in her capacity as CEO, she accompanied Chancellor Olaf Scholz on state visits to China in 2022 and 2024.

-Garijo has been included in the list of "World's 100 most powerful women" by Forbes in 2023 (68th rank in 2023).

-She was ranked 30th on Fortunes list of Most Powerful Women in 2023.